markwryan/modernizing-legacy-systems/PITCHME.md

 ### splitting out libraries

-* needed libraries to be available outside the monolith
+needed libraries to be available outside the monolith

 +++

-* published libraries from the monolith
+published libraries from within the monolith

 +++

 * quickly became unruly
 * messy, difficult to version
 * unclear what version was being packaged

 ---
 ### packaging